grycap/apricot/README.md

             * unmount: Takes a mounted point as argument and ummount it.
             * download: Copy files from OneData space path (first argument) to local path (second argument).
             * upload: Copy files from local path (first argument) to OneData space path (second argument).
+    * apricot_runMP: Executes the specified [sbash script](https://slurm.schedmd.com/sbatch.html) replacing text seeds *__N__*, where N is the range number, by all values specified in corresponding input ranges.
+Each range follows the same format as in *apricot_genMPid*.
+So, for three ranges with *N1*, *N2* and *N3* number of possible values respectively, *apricot_runMP* will execute sbatch script *Nt = N1 N2 N3* times.
+        * Arguments: Cluster name identifier, script path, range1, range2...